Skip to Content

 Total Time: 35 minutes

 Soft and chewy, these Gingerbread Bars with Eggnog Cream Cheese Frosting are an easy recipe to have on hand for last minute holiday gatherings!
+Feel free to swap out the eggnog for milk if you don't want the eggnog flavor.

 Ingredients